 Regardless of risk, research has pointed to several factors that might inhibit transgender people from seeking or receiving timely cancer care.
 One of these is fear of discrimination.

 Nearly a quarter of those who participated in the 2015 U.S. Transgender Survey, for example, reported that they did not see a doctor when they needed to because of fear of being mistreated as a transgender person.
 One-third of the respondents who had seen a health care provider in the previous year reported having at least one negative experience related to being transgender, such as being refused treatment, verbally harassed, or having to teach the provider about transgender people in order to get appropriate care.
 The survey, which gathered data from 28,000 respondents, is conducted by the National Center for Transgender Equality (NCTE).

 “As The Lancet Oncology has pointed out, it may be psychologically difficult for transgender patients to address health concerns associated with reproductive organs retained after transition to current gender,” said Daniel Morganstern, MD, a specialist in breast cancer and cancer genetics and prevention at Dana-Farber, who is one of many Institute physicians and staff with a special interest in treating and caring for LGBTQ patients.
 “To provide care that is both compassionate and comprehensive, health care providers need to be cognizant of these factors as well the barriers that exist to accessing care.”

 Understanding your screening

-Transgender men and women remain susceptible to cancers of reproductive organs that no longer match their gender identity, a 2015 editorial in The Lancet Oncology noted.
+Transgender men and women who undergo gender affirming surgery remain susceptible to cancers of reproductive organs that no longer match their gender identity, a 2015 editorial in The Lancet Oncology noted.